 MORE: Prince William and Kate Middleton's sleeping arrangements are so different from everyone else's

-Royal fans were given a tour of the gardens when the Duke and Duchess released a video of themselves playing with their children to mark their tenth wedding anniversary.
+Royal fans were given a tour of the gardens when the family released a video of themselves playing with their children to mark their tenth wedding anniversary.
 Features include a Wendy house, a wooden seesaw and a large lawn surrounded by plants.

-The Duke and Duchess of Cambridge unveiled the doorway of Anmer Hall when the clapped for the NHS during BBC's Big Night In.
+The Prince and Princess unveiled the doorway of Anmer Hall when the clapped for the NHS during BBC's Big Night In.
 The property has an old wooden doorway with red brick surround and wall lights on either side.
 A pair of topiary plants sit at the sides of the door.

-The Cambridges' annual Christmas card for 2020 showed an endless log pile in the garden of the home, suggesting that they have more than one fireplace inside the property.
+The couple's annual Christmas card for 2020 showed an endless log pile in the garden of the home, suggesting that they have more than one fireplace inside the property.